rll307/JusticaParaMoise/01_DataScraping.md

 ## Introduction

-This tutorial provides information regarding data scraping.
+This tutorial provides information regarding data scrapin for the article:

+**Representations of Violence against a Black Migrant on Twitter** By [Rodrigo Esteves de Lima Lopes](mailto:rll307@unicamp.br) (CNPq/UNICAMP) and [ Vivian Gomes Monteiro Souza](mailto:viviangomesms@gmail.com) (CNPq/UNICAMP).

+The article is currently under review by the journal.
+Once it is published, we will update this page.

 ## What do we need?